jaichaudhry323/Udacity_Self_Driving_Simulation_Project/README.md

 Download the simulator from this Repo: https://github.com/udacity/self-driving-car-sim

-Now After clone this Repo run the Track_1.ipynb file: (Remove any minor errors if any) <br>
+Now after cloning this repo, run the Track_1.ipynb file: (Remove any minor errors if any) <br>
 This will generate a model-xyz.h5 file which is the trained model file

 Now open the udacity simulator